MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 This correspond to all the section bellow the color-management mode.
-It allow to configure on inputs reacts with the OCIO config, i.e which colorspace is being assigned by default.
+It allow to configure how inputs reacts with the OCIO config, i.e which colorspace is being assigned by default.

 Usually in other software this section is configured using the `OCIO roles